الجلوكاجون هو دواء يستخدم لعلاج انخفاض مستوى السكر في الدم. في هذا الدليل، سوف تتعلمين كيفية إعطاء طفلك الجلوكاجون.

 Hours: Monday–Friday, 8:30 a.m.–5:00 p.m.

-To schedule an appointment with a Mass General Children pediatric specialist, please call 888-644-3248 or complete our online appointment form to request an appointment.
+To schedule an appointment with a Mass General for Children pediatric specialist, please call 888-644-3248.

 Every patient of the Pediatric Endocrine Unit has a personal endocrinologist.
 We work collaboratively with primary care physicians, other specialty caregivers, and—most importantly—patients and their families to deliver the highest quality of care.